Top Selling Cars in New Zealand

 Japanese brands have long been the top selling cars in NZ, especially if you also count commercial vehicles.
 Between them, Toyota and Mitsubishi make up a third of the market.

 However, while Japanese brands hold a large share of the overall market, Korea’s Kia and Hyundai are also big players in the passenger sector.
-But it’s the upstart brands of BYD, GWM, MG and Tesla that have made the biggest inroads into the top car charts over the past few years.
+But it’s the upstart brands of GWM and MG that have made the biggest inroads into the top car charts over the past two years, displacing EV brands BYD and Tesla in the process.

 New passenger car/SUV registrations by brand, no. sales and market share %: